mrakgr/Trading-Journal/journal_2025.md

 12:45pm.
 My ultimate goal might be the pursuit of the Singularity, but the era of making wild bets and seeing where they land is over for me.
 I need break from losing.

 If a completely new path gets opened due to advances in neuroscience for example, I might go back to my old approach, but right now I feel fatigue creeping in just thinking about it.

+1:15pm.
+Yeah, this firing fatigue hit something deep inside of me.
+Even if it's for the sake of the Singularity, I never want to do random moves again in hopes that they hit.
+I never want to be involved in failed ventures again.

+I think compared to how I was before, I now have the experience to make better judgements what ventures will succeed and won't.
+My past moves might have been irrational with the benefit of hindsight and experience, but I believed in them at the time.

+So it's fine.
+I should forgive myself.

+The same mistakes won't get made again and I will change.
+I will focus on making gains, and hope that along the way I'll be able to reach the post-Singularity era.